Hiteshwalia4/Hiteshwalia4/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on: Short Answer Evaluation Tool : EvaluaText Pro,
+- 🔭 I’m currently working on: Text Summarization Tool : SummaNLP,
-- 🌱 I’m currently learning: Web Development
+- 🌱 I’m currently learning: Deep Learning
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...